apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 At this point, just follow the standard Airflow version upgrade process:
 * Make sure your Airflow meta database is backed up
 * Pause all the DAGs and make sure there is nothing actively running
-* Upgrade the Airflow version to the 2.0 version of choice
+* Install / upgrade the Airflow version to the 2.0 version of choice
+* Make sure to install the right providers, either using extras option as part of the Airflow installation, or individually installing the providers.
+Please note that you may have to uninstall the backport providers before installing the new providers, if you are installing using pip.
+This would not apply if you are installing using an Airflow Docker image with a set of specified requirements, where the change automatically gets a fresh set of modules.
+You can read more about providers at :doc:`apache-airflow-providers:index`.
 * Upgrade the Airflow meta database using ``airflow db upgrade``.
 This command is now shown in the Airflow 2.0 CLI syntax.
 * Restart Airflow Scheduler, Webserver, and Workers